Peak Details

 What's not included?

-- Personal expenses including trekking equipment and gear
+- Personal expenses including trekking equipment and gears

 - Alcoholic Beverages